-Between an on again-off again casino cruise, greyhound racing, and poker rooms, there are some legal gambling options in and around Jacksonville, Florida, however there aren’t any traditional, Las Vegas-style casinos in the immediate area.
+Between an on again-off again casino cruise, greyhound racing (until the end of 2020), and poker rooms, there are some legal gambling options in and around Jacksonville, Florida, however there aren’t any traditional, Las Vegas-style casinos in the immediate area.

 For that, you’ll have to go all the way south to Tampa Bay.

 One hundred and ninety-seven miles to be exact, as the closest casino to Jacksonville is the Seminole Hard Rock Hotel & Casino Tampa.

 During normal traffic conditions, it would take you around 3 ½ hours to drive there, when going south on Highway 301 then Interstate 75.